 The long-term monitoring program for eelgrass in San Diego Bay has only just begun to provide its most fruitful values in providing a view of eelgrass not as snapshots in time, but rather as a persistent, however, dynamic resource.
 To make full use of this monitoring program as a tool in assessing environmental trends, it is critical that it be continued into the future.
 It may also be highly beneficial to supplement the low-frequency full-bay surveys with a higher frequency annual or quarterly transect survey program that can be used to estimate eelgrass changes during intervening years.
-Such a program may be modeled after a similar effort that has been developed and tested for two years in San Francisco Bay (Merkel & Associates 2008b).
+Such a program may be modeled after a similar effort that has been developed and tested for two years in San Francisco Bay and which has now been applied for management purposes for an additional three years (Merkel & Associates 2008b, 2011).

 The transect sampling program within San Francisco Bay is structured to provide a highly accurate estimate of baywide eelgrass changes using discrete repeated sampling of established transects.
-The results of the transect sampling are then scaled to a benchmark year so that the discrete spatial distribution of eelgrass as well as the overall coverage may be analyzed through time.
+The results of the transect sampling are then scaled to benchmark years so that the discrete spatial distribution of eelgrass as well as the overall coverage may be analyzed through time.